Rossowka/CurrencyConverter_BootcampProject/README.md

 # Bootcamp Project #4
 ## Module: JavaScript

-The Currency Converter is meant to convert Polish Złoty (PLN) into one of three currencies:
+The Currency Converter is meant to convert git one of three currencies into Polish Złoty (PLN):
 - EUR
 - USD
 - CHF